-At Least 9 Members Of Mormon Family Die In Highway Attack In Mexico
+9 Family Members, All U.S. Citizens, Die In Highway Attack In Mexico

-Three women and six children were killed in an attack on an extended Mormon family as they traveled in Mexico on Monday, Mexican officials say.
-All of those killed were reportedly U.S. citizens, and authorities say they might have been ambushed by gang members.
+Three women and six children were killed in an attack on members of a Mormon family as they traveled in Mexico on Monday, according to Mexican officials.
+Relatives say all of those killed were U.S. citizens, and authorities in the state of Sonora say the group was "ambushed by a group of armed people."

+Five children who were injured in the attack have been transported to U.S. hospitals, according to U.S. Ambassador to Mexico Christopher Landau.

-The victims are part of the LeBaron family, members of which have lived in Mexico for decades since splitting off from the Church of Jesus Christ of Latter-day Saints following its move away from polygamy.
+The victims are part of the LeBaron family, members of which have lived in northern Mexico for decades since splitting off from the Church of Jesus Christ of Latter-day Saints following its move away from polygamy.
+The Utah-based church does not consider them to be members.

-"Local reports say the family may have been mistakenly attacked by rival cartels fighting for territory," NPR's Carrie Kahn reports from Mexico City.
+"We are heartbroken to hear of the tragedy that has touched these families in Mexico," a church spokesman said in a statement emailed to NPR.
+"Though it is our understanding that they are not members of The Church of Jesus Christ of Latter-day Saints, our love, prayers and sympathies are with them as they mourn and remember their loved ones."

+Mexican officials say they're still investigating to determine whether the members of the extended LeBaron family were targeted or if they were the victims of mistaken identity.
+Members of the group have long lived in an area just south of Arizona where rival cartels are at war, fighting to secure smuggling routes close to the U.S. border.

+"What's important to know is, several members of this community have been outspoken advocates against drug violence and extortion in the region," NPR's Carrie Kahn reports from Mexico City.
+She adds, "Two members of the community were kidnapped and murdered in the late 2000s, for standing up to the gangs."

-Details have been slow to emerge.
-The group was attacked as they moved in a small convoy of vehicles between the states of Chihuahua and Sonora.
+The women and children were attacked early Monday afternoon as they moved in a small convoy of three SUVs between the states of Sonora and Chihuahua.
 Video from the scene shows that at least one vehicle was burned and had what appeared to be multiple bullet holes.

+Jhon LeBaron, a family member who was not with the group that was attacked, posted news of the killings on his Facebook page Monday.
+"My heart is completely broken," he wrote.

-In addition to the nine killed, six children were injured and one minor was unharmed — and another minor is believed to be missing, President Andrés Manuel López Obrador and Security Minister Alfonso Durazo said at a news conference Tuesday morning.
+In addition to those killed or injured, one minor was unharmed and another minor was believed to be missing, President Andrés Manuel López Obrador and Security Minister Alfonso Durazo said at a news conference Tuesday morning.

+López Obrador later said that through President Trump, he has sent his "deepest condolences to the family and friends of those who were killed."
+He also seemed to rebuff Trump's offer of military help to fight the perpetrators, saying his government will seek justice in the case.

-In response to the attack, President Trump said, "A wonderful family and friends from Utah got caught between two vicious drug cartels, who were shooting at each other, with the result being many great American people killed, including young children, and some missing."
+In response to the attack, Trump said, "A wonderful family and friends from Utah got caught between two vicious drug cartels, who were shooting at each other, with the result being many great American people killed, including young children, and some missing."

 Trump offered to aid Mexico if it needs help "cleaning out" the attackers, whom he dubbed "monsters."